agentmorris/MegaDetector/megadetector.md

 The remainder of this section provides instructions for running our "official" scripts, including installing all the necessary Python dependencies.

-### 1. Install prerequisites: Anaconda, Git, and NVIDIA stuff
+### 1. Install prerequisites: Mambaforge, Git, and NVIDIA stuff

+#### Install Mambaforge

-All of the instructions that follow assume you have installed [Anaconda](https://www.anaconda.com/products/individual).
-Anaconda is an environment for installing and running Python stuff.
+All of the instructions that follow assume you have installed [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+Mambaforge is an environment for installing and running Python stuff.
+For purposes of this documentation, "Miniforge" and "Mambaforge" are the same thing.

-The instructions will also assume you have git installed.
-If you're not familiar with git, and you are on a Windows machine, we recommend installing [Git for Windows](https://git-scm.com/download/win).
+If you know what you're doing, or you already have Anaconda installed, you can use either Anaconda or Mambaforge; the environment files work with both.
+But our experiences have been best with Mambaforge, so, if you just want to get up and running, start by installing Mambaforge.
+If you're using Anaconda and you're staring at a "solving environment" prompt that's been running for like a day, consider switching to Mambaforge.

+##### Install Mambaforge on Windows

+To install Mambaforge on Windows, just download and run the [Mambaforge installer](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe).
+If you get a "Windows protected your PC" warning, you might have to click "More info" and "run anyway".
+You can leave everything at the default value during installation.

+All the instructions below will assume you are running at the Mambaforge command prompt, which is basically just like a regular command prompt, but it has access to all the Python stuff.
+On Windows, once you've installed Mambaforge, you can start your Mamba command prompt by launching the shortcut called "Miniforge prompt" (I know, it's confusing that you installed "Mambaforge", and the prompt is called "Miniforge prompt", but I promise they're the same thing).

-The instructions will assume you are running at an Anaconda prompt.
-You will know you are at an Anaconda prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this:
+You will know you are at a Mambaforge prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this:

 <img src="images/anaconda-prompt-base.jpg" style="margin-left:25px;">